22 Best Brunch Spots in Philadelphia

 It doesn’t get much better than starting your day at Parc.

-The French brasserie from Stephen Starr is renowned across Philadelphia and beyond because of its cheesy French onion soup (a Philly favorite), its incredible bread basket, and fruits de mer, among many other items.
-We’re particularly partial to the quiche Lorraine and steak frites.
+The French brasserie from Stephen Starr is renowned across Philadelphia and beyond because of its cheesy French onion soup (a Philly favorite), its fruits de mer, and many other items.
+People will travel an absurdly long distance just to indulge in the bread basket here.
+We’re particularly fans of the quiche Lorraine, steak frites, and fabulously briney oysters.

 At brunch, get a sidewalk table, a glass of Champagne, and anything else that suits your fancy at this special spot.